stfc/PSyclone/doc/user_guide/psyir.rst

 ---------------------

 In certain cases one might want to replace a node in a PSyIR tree with another node.
-All nodes provide the `replace_with()` method to support this.
+All nodes provide the `replace_with()` method to replace the node and its descendants with another given node and its descendants.

 .. code-block:: python

     node.replace_with(new_node)

-Note, the node and all of its children is replaced with new_node and all of its children.